Loading [MathJax]/extensions/TeX/mathchoice.js

 Solution:

-Let $r$ be the radius of the incircle of $\triangle ABC$ and let $\alpha=\angle BAC$.
-Clearly $0^{\circ} < \alpha < 180^{\circ}$ and $$2r=\dfrac{2AB\cdot CA \sin \alpha}{AB+BC+CA}.$$ Then $$2r=\dfrac{AB-BC+CA}{\sqrt{3}} \iff AB^2+CA^2+2AB\cdot CA - BC^2=2\sqrt{3}AB \cdot CA \sin \alpha.$$ Since $BC^2=AB^2+CA^2-2AB\cdot CA \cos \alpha$, we obtain $$2r=\dfrac{AB-BC+CA}{\sqrt{3}} \iff 1 + \cos \alpha = \sqrt{3} \sin \alpha,$$ i.e. if and only if $\sin (\alpha-30^{\circ})=\dfrac{1}{2},$ which gives $\alpha=60^{\circ}$.
+Let r be the radius of the incircle of \triangle ABC and let \alpha=\angle BAC.
+Clearly 0^{\circ} < \alpha < 180^{\circ} and 2r=\dfrac{2AB\cdot CA \sin \alpha}{AB+BC+CA}.
+Then 2r=\dfrac{AB-BC+CA}{\sqrt{3}} \iff AB^2+CA^2+2AB\cdot CA - BC^2=2\sqrt{3}AB \cdot CA \sin \alpha.
+Since BC^2=AB^2+CA^2-2AB\cdot CA \cos \alpha, we obtain 2r=\dfrac{AB-BC+CA}{\sqrt{3}} \iff 1 + \cos \alpha = \sqrt{3} \sin \alpha, i.e. if and only if \sin (\alpha-30^{\circ})=\dfrac{1}{2}, which gives \alpha=60^{\circ}.

 Mathematical Reflections 2012, Issue 4 - Problem J235